Northern emerald toucanet: Aviculture

-The emerald toucanet is a popular pet toucan.
+The northern emerald toucanet is a popular pet toucan.
 It is affectionate when hand-fed and loves to play and interact with its owner.
 Emerald toucanets are as quick to learn tricks as cockatoos.
 They are active and need a large cage for their size, including perches that they can hop back and forth on.
 They also require a high-fruit diet, without which they are susceptible to a disease of excessive iron storage that is similar to hemochromatosis in humans.